 What this feature does is that it gives an instant preview on your display and reflects what you see in-game in real-time.
 This preview includes the gameplay, your reactions on webcam, and of course, live commentary.

 How does that matter?
-It matters because you have to make sure that your viewers see precisely what you are seeing and doing while gaming.
+It matters because you have to make sure that your viewers see precisely what you see and do while gaming.
 Instant Game View makes you expect the lowest possible delay between preview and game.

 It is only in the case of HD60S, but HD60S doesn’t offer this feature.